juhotter/KnowledgeGraphsProject/README.md

 ## WP2 – Knowledge Hosting:
 ### D2.1.
 Knowledge graph stored in a triple store (20.12.2023)
-Both RDF files which result from WP2 now can be used to create and host the knowledge graph.
+Both RDF files which result from WP2 now can be used to create and host the knowledge graph. <br>
-This hosting is done via the GraphDB triple store.
+This hosting is done via the GraphDB triple store. <br>
-This can be simply done by uploading **both** RDF files, which hold the triples, to GraphDB, via the importRDF option.
+This can be simply done by uploading **both** RDF files, which hold the triples, to GraphDB, via the importRDF option. <br>
-Furthermore, in a previous version of our project, it was necessary to link the two ontologies explicitly with a SPARQL query.
+Furthermore, in a previous version of our project, it was necessary to link the two ontologies explicitly with a SPARQL query. <br>
-***Why?***
+***Why?*** <br>
-Because, on our first attempt, we missed mapping the JSON dataset properties to schema.org classes, which we came up with in-class discussion.
+Because, on our first attempt, we missed mapping the JSON dataset properties to schema.org classes, which we came up with in-class discussion. <br>
 However, since we now added classes to the ontology via the Python RDF mapping script, this connection of the ontologies happens automatically with a unique identifier and is not necessary anymore.

 #### Graph Repository Hosting
-When both RDF files are to GraphDB, the ontologies now connect automatically via the business, as outlined in the previous section.
+When both RDF files are to GraphDB, the ontologies now connect automatically via the business, as outlined in the previous section. <br>
-Therefore, when uploaded, the Graph Repository is hosted in GraphDB on our **local machine**.
+Therefore, when uploaded, the Graph Repository is hosted in GraphDB on our **local machine**.  <br>
 Therefore the repository was exported as a .rj file and can be accessed under **statements.rj**.

 #### Example Queries